About the course

 Trainees spend a full-time year teaching and training in schools, but also attend provider-led workshop sessions to enhance understanding of the curriculum, general classroom practice and teaching pedagogy.

 Training days cover content such as Behaviour Management, an Environment for Learning, Planning and Differentiation, Diversity, Inclusion and SEND, Assessment, Improving Classroom Practice, ICT and e-safety and Lifelong Literacy (SPAG).
+A comprehensive programme of phase-specific subject knowledge development is also provided, both generically and personally tailored to trainees' individual needs.

 All trainees submit three assignments throughout the year as an integral part of the teaching and assessment programme: